top of page

 How long does orthodontic treatment last?

-The length of treatment will depend on your bite complexities.
-Simple cases may take only a few months to treat, while a complete bite correction will take longer.
-We will give you an estimate of your treatment time at your consultation.
+The length of treatment depends on how complex your bite is.
+Simple cases might only take a few months, while a full bite correction can take longer.
+We’ll give you a personalized estimate at your consultation.

-1. Follow instructions on brushing, flossing, professional cleanings, diet, and appliance wear time.
+1. Follow instructions for brushing, flossing, professional cleanings, diet, and appliance wear.

 I have been considering braces.
 My teeth on the top aren't that crooked.
 Is it possible just to get braces on the bottom?